God so loved the world that he gave his only begotten Son that all who believe in him should not perish but have everlasting life.

 Could we perhaps write out that sentence and spend maybe just five minutes every day of Lent contemplating just what it means to us?
 Just what it reveals about a Love that is perfection, a Love that is everlasting, a Love that is non- judgemental, a Love that is freely given to each and every one of us.

 From Virginia Smith's Ash Wednesday Benefice Sermon

 Is God nudging you to explore your gifts and talents?

 Think about this, and then see Kia's message on our Events page.

 Welcome to Christ Church Coldharbour, in south east England's highest village on the eastern slopes of Leith Hill within the Surrey Hills Area of Outstanding Natural Beauty.

-Come and enjoy the tranquillity and beauty of the Church and its surroundings, which those of us fortunate to live in Coldharbour treasure.
+Please come and enjoy the tranquillity and beauty of our Church and its surroundings, which those of us fortunate to live in Coldharbour treasure.

 To meet the growing needs of the village and its surrounding country estates, Christ Church was built in 1848 by local landowner, John Labouchere of Broome Hall, on land provided by the Duke of Norfolk, to the design of Benjamin Ferrey, a pupil of Augustus Charles Pugin.